Preparing to Counsel

 Risk for firearm injury and death change as circumstances in the home change.
 Re-evaluating the risk of firearm injury and death in the home to reflect current circumstances—such as who lives in the home, and any frequent visitors or guests who belong to high-risk groups—is an important step for the safety of everyone in a home with firearms.

-As with other screening conversations, this conversation might be difficult for some patients.
+As with other conversations related to risk and safety hazards, this conversation might be difficult.

 Be prepared to explain why you’re asking about firearms and what you will do with the patient’s answers.
 Reassure the patient that the information will remain confidential unless there’s an immediate emergency, and that your interest is at all times in the health and safety of the patient and the patient’s loved ones.